Consider the timeline of your current onboarding efforts:

 As a thought exercise, toss aside the thousands of micro-decisions that go into training new hires.
 Instead, ask yourself why your recruiters and salespeople take as long as they do to be productive on the most basic level.

 They may take a long time to get up to speed for two fundamental reasons—either training takes too long, or your recruiters and salespeople take too long to be effective after training ends.
 Every other factor contributes to one of these two reasons.
-If your onboarding process isn’t as effective as you’d like, which reason best applies to your agency?
+If your onboarding process isn’t as effective as you’d like, which reason best applies to your firm?

 Your New Hires Take Too Long to Become Effective After Training Ends